x64nerdy/2025/1_shadertoy/README.md

-# Week 1: Writing my first shader
+# Project 1: Writing My First Shader

 I spent this first week learning the (OpenGL) rendering pipeline and I figured it would be interesting to experiment with shaders. and after learning about the concept of shaders, I thought it would be interesting to exepriment with them myself.